yvonen-s/tw-us-nationid/README.md

 The U.S. is pledged to provide Taiwan with defensive arms under the Taiwan Relations Act of 1979, though they have refused to formally acknowledge Taiwan as a sovereign nation.
 Bills proposing additional, explicit diplomatic and defensive committments to Taiwan are currently active in the U.S. federal legislature (e.g. Taiwan Defense Act, Arm Taiwan Act of 2021).
 The U.S. is Taiwan's primary source of military aid in all forms.
 U.S. support of Taiwan can be viewed as part of an overall foreign policy mission to support democratic governance over autocratic regimes.

+This project:
-This project creates a comprehensive database of U.S. military aid to Taiwan which does not currently exist and can be used to analyze spending over time.
-It then pulls and organizes years of Taiwanese election, democratization and security survey data specifically describing Taiwanese political attitudes towards independence, national defense, U.S. military support and U.S./Taiwanese/Chinese governments, using it to graph changes in political attitudes over time and compare them to foreign military aid trends.
+1. Creates a comprehensive aggregated database of U.S. military aid to Taiwan which does not currently exist and can be used to analyze spending  trends over time.
+2. Pulls, translates and organizes years of Taiwanese election, democratization and security survey data specifically describing Taiwanese political attitudes towards independence, national defense, and U.S./Taiwanese/Chinese governments.
 Of particular interest, questions in these datasets ask citizens about **stances on seeking _de jure_ independence**, **whether they believe U.S. will indeed provide military assistance in an instance of Chinese invasion**, **degree of trust in Taiwanese government's handling of national security** and **degree of trust towards the mainland Chinese government**.
-Finally, the project gathers Taiwanese election data to map how voting patternsfor the two main political parties (Kuomintang/Chinese Nationalist Party and Democratic Progressive Party) have shifted as U.S. military support has changed.
-Since data is drawn directly from uniformly structured institutional reports, ideally the scripts can be continue to be run on future data as it is released.
+3. Gathers and loops through Taiwanese election data to map how voting patterns for the two main political parties (Kuomintang/Chinese Nationalist Party and Democratic Progressive Party) have shifted as these political attitudes and U.S. military support has changed.
+4. Generates graphs and charts illustrating these changes in political attitudes, voting and U.S. military spending so that they can be compared to each other to observe for any patterns that might merit more rigorous study.

+Since data is drawn directly from uniformly structured and regularly released datasets, ideally the scripts can be continue to be run on future data from the same sources as it is released.

 Summary of repository files in `README_CONTENTS.md`.
 ## Data
+placeholder
 ## Scripts
 //TBD, DRAFT